 - Fit the solid flashing Install the solid flashing to the skylight framework, preventing water from reaching between the step flashing and the skylight.

-If you lack the confidence or expertise to undertake a skylight installation yourself, most skylight manufacturers will offer their own professional skylight installation service.
+If you lack the confidence or expertise to undertake the installation yourself, most skylight manufacturers will offer their own professional skylight installation service.
 At Sunsquare we have our own in-house installation team that can transport your rooflights to your property and oversee their installation in their entirety.

 Note: This isn’t always the case with some skylight manufacturers that offer a so-called “complete” installation package which don’t include the necessary off-loading and lifting of your rooflight to the roof surface.